Job Location: Main HQ Center City - Philadelphia, PA

 The overall goal of the Immunization Program is to increase the vaccination of all Philadelphians with immunizations routinely recommended by the Advisory Committee on Immunization Practices (ACIP) by reducing missed opportunities, ensuring equitable access to vaccines, and improving immunization delivery practices among providers.

-The Philadelphia Immunization Program’s VFC Assistant will support the Immunization program’s work to address the decreases in pediatric immunization rates during the COVID-19 pandemic through a variety of strategies to support providers and communicate with parents of children.
-These strategies will rely on the utilization of immunization resources, compliance with CDC standards, vaccine storage and inventory standard protocols, the Immunization Information System, and federal regulations.
+The Philadelphia Immunization Program’s Adult Immunization Coordinator will support the Immunization program’s work to address the decreases in adult immunization rates during the COVID-19 pandemic through a variety of strategies to support providers and the Philadelphia public.

-The VFC Assistant will support sites to ensure that providers maintain the appropriate vaccines on hand and minimize the wastage at their site.
-The VFC Assistant will keep up to date on the most recent updates and materials related to immunizations by building relationships with national, regional, and state level organizations and building a resource library for the immunization program.
-The VFC Assistant will collaborate with Immunization team members to the development of immunization education materials including immunization standards, standing orders, power point presentations, immunization resources, and educational newsletter articles aimed at supporting immunization providers throughout the city.
+The Adult Immunization Coordinator will support sites to ensure that providers maintain the appropriate vaccines on hand and minimize the wastage at their site.
+The Adult Coordinator will collaborate with Immunization team members to the development of immunization education materials including immunization standards, standing orders, power point presentations, immunization resources, and educational newsletter articles aimed at supporting immunization providers throughout the city.

-- Collaborate closely with the VFC Coordinator, Provider Quality Assurance (PQA) nurses, Storage and Handling Manager, Provider Education Coordinator and Communications Coordinators to implement required program activities.
+• Collaborate closely with the VFAAR Coordinator, Provider Quality Assurance (PQA) nurses, Storage and Handling Manager, Provider Education Coordinator and Communications Coordinators to implement required program activities.

 Graduation from an accredited four-year college or university; OR Graduation from high school, or the equivalent, and four years of previous experience either performing or assessing in the planning, coordinating, or administering of a public health program; OR An equivalent combination of education and experience.